selfint/code-blocks/README.md

 -   `node` / `npm`: Used to download tree-sitter language parsers.
 Can be installed from [here](https://nodejs.org/en/download).

--   `tree-sitter`: Used to build tree-sitter language parsers.
+-   **OPTIONAL:** `tree-sitter`: Used to for tree-sitter language parsers that need to be locally built.

     After installing `npm`, can be installed by running:

-    ```console
-    $ npm i -g tree-sitter-cli
+    `npm i -g tree-sitter-cli`.
-    ```

--   `emcc`: Emscripten compiler, used by `tree-sitter` to compile parsers to WASM.
-Can be provided either through:

-    -   [Emscripten](https://emscripten.org/docs/getting_started/downloads.html) (preferred): Provides `emcc` directly.

-    -   [Docker](https://docs.docker.com/get-docker/): Provides `emcc` via the [`emscripten/emsdk`](https://hub.docker.com/r/emscripten/emsdk) image.
-Note that the first parser installation can take some time (depending on internet speed), since the image is 1.68GB.
-Next installs will re-use the image and should take a few seconds at most.
+    If you don't want to install `tree-sitter`, there's a good chance you don't need it.
+Try the extension without it, it will notify you if it's required.

+### Note

+The extension **used** to require `emcc` (Emscripten compiler) or `docker` to compile tree-sitter parsers to WASM. **This is no longer required**.

 ## Commands